srid/srid/coc.md

 ## Affective Stance

 Ultimately, a "code" of conduct is only a guideline.
-Participants are encouraged to [[Harmlessness|become harmless]] (ie., sans malice) in all of their interactions, for it will make such ethics and guidelines utterly redundant.
+Participants are encouraged to [[Harmlessness|become harmless]] (i.e., being sans malice) in all of their interactions, for it will make such ethics and guidelines utterly redundant.

 ## Versions